jberkenbilt/qfs/README.md

   prefix/login/link@l,modtime,target
   ```

+Why do we use this scheme instead of storing metadata on the object using S3 object metadata?
+There
+are a few reasons:
+* The scheme used by `qfs` allows us to determine whether a file is up-to-date in the repository
+  using the output of `ListObjectsV2` only. `qfs` incorporates a concurrent S3 bucket listing
+  algorithm that enables it to do this many times faster than a sequential bucket listing.
+* As of initial writing (May 2024), objects are stored in S3 with millisecond granularity, but only
+  `ListObjectsV2` reveals this.
+Other operations, including `ListObjectVersions`, `HeadObject`, and
+  `GetObject`, return the last-modified time with second granularity.
+If we used object metadata, a
+  `HeadObject` call would be required to read object metadata.
+This would vastly increase the number
+  of API calls and make `qfs` very slow.
+We could store the S3 time in the qfs repository database
+  and use cached information if we have it, but maintaining this cache is expensive since we don't
+  know the S3 time of a file that we have just written without calling `ListObjectsV2` to get it.
+  This vastly increases the number of API calls required when storing files.

 The the `.qfs/busy` object is just `.qfs/busy`, but all other repository files, including `.` and
 databases, are encoded as above.
 Regardless of filters, `.qfs/filters` is always included, and
 everything else in `.qfs` is excluded.
 The repository and site databases are copied to and from the